Zulu Zonke - Conversational Zulu Course (Durban, Kwa-Zulu Natal)

 ZULU CONVERSATION COURSE FOR BEGINNERS

 This course is aimed specifically for total beginners and the lessons are one and a half hours in duration and they run once a week over 14 weeks.
 There are 12 contact lessons followed by an additional 2 weeks in which an optional test is written followed by a report back and certification session.
-The cost of the course is R2695 and this includes the course manual, together with a DVD given to each person, which contains a summary of elements of the course, together with additional information on culture, the words of Nkosi Sikelele etc. Each session is followed up with an emailed summary of the lesson content and homework.
-The courses are run twice a year, starting on Monday 6th of March 2017 at 212 Florida Road from 17:30 - 19:00 and then again from the first Monday in August.
-There will also be a course held in Ballito commencing Wednesday 8th March at 10am.
-These courses are also run from a venue in Mt Edgecombe on the first Tuesday of March should there be sufficient participants interested from this area.
+The cost of the course is R2950 and this includes the course manual, together with a DVD given to each person, which contains a summary of elements of the course, together with additional information on culture, the words of Nkosi Sikelele etc. Each session is followed up with an emailed summary of the lesson content and homework.
+The courses are run twice a year, next course commencing in AUGUST 2019 at 212 Florida Road from 17:30 - 19:00.
+There will also be a course held in Ballito.
+These courses are also run from a venue in Mt Edgecombe should there be sufficient participants interested from this area.
 Mount Edgecombe class will be run at a time suitable for all participants on the Tuesday.

 In addition to learning basic language skills, the programme is designed to create understanding and encourage empathy amongst people in our radically changing social situation, by introducing elements such as the latest information for contemporary business with regards African values and traditions in the workplace, and a look at cultural contexts in transforming business management in South Africa.
 In addition, the information contained on the DVD’s not only consolidates what is covered on the course, but equips each participant with the means to continue and expand on the information covered during the sessions.
 Please see breakdown of course info below.
 If you are interested in putting your name on the list for me to contact you early next year with information about the course, please send me an email.